—Jon Taffer, during the opening narration of every episode.note Except in the "Top 10" specials of that aired on June 22 and June 29, 2014.

 No OSHA Compliance: Aside from sanitation issues, several bars have had problems with the structural integrity of their buildings.
 In these cases, Taffer often has to recruit contractors and structural engineers to fix the defects before he can even start redesigning the bar.

 Only Sane Employee: Even in the bars where Taffer can barely stand the majority of the staff, there are usually one or two employees whom he regards as being worthwhile.
-In a few instances, these employees are also the resident Butt Monkeys simply because everyone else is so dysfunctional, they take it out on the sane ones.
+In a few instances, these employees are also the resident Butt Monkeys simply because everyone else is so dysfunctional that they take it out on them.
 Case in point: Bryan (a.k.a.
 "Syck"), the bouncer at O'Face (who keeps trying to talk owners into listening to what Taffer has to tell them, and ends up getting fired after the episode airs), and Cerissa, the server (who gets unjustly fired after she's physically assaulted by her own manager and returns to her job only to see the manager, who Taffer forced the owners to fire, return to the bar after he had walked out), in "Punch-Drunk and Trailer-Trashed."

 In the case of Pat's Cocktails, it was the two female bartenders who called Taffer in to help their bar, out of desperation over the combination of absentee owner and feckless manager which was dragging the establishment down.
-Taffer had one of the bartenders deliberately serve nearly 80 free drinks over the course of a hour during recon to hammer home the point that the manager just didn't care what was going on.
+Taffer had one of the bartenders deliberately serve nearly eighty free drinks over the course of a hour during recon to hammer home the point that the manager just didn't care what was going on.

 Papa Wolf: While Taffer has gotten really upset quite often on the show, the angriest he ever got in the first two seasons was during the episode based around "J.A.
 Murphy's", when the chef, on hidden camera, picked up raw chicken with her bare hands, then started preparing nachos.
 The customer those nachos were for?
 Taffer's daughter.
 Needless to say, righteous fury soon entered the bar in the form of Taffer.